Azure/azure-sdk-for-c/sdk/docs/iot/README.md

 ## Key Features

-&#x1443; feature available  &#x1443;* feature partially available (see Description for details)  :heavy_multiplication_x: feature planned but not supported
+&radic; feature available  &radic;* feature partially available (see Description for details)  &times; feature planned but not supported

 Feature | Azure SDK for Embedded C | Description
 ---------|----------|---------------------
- [Send device-to-cloud message](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messages-d2c) | &#x1443; | Send device-to-cloud messages to IoT Hub with the option to add custom message properties.
+ [Send device-to-cloud message](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messages-d2c) | &radic; | Send device-to-cloud messages to IoT Hub with the option to add custom message properties.
- [Receive cloud-to-device messages](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messages-c2d) | &#x1443; | Receive cloud-to-device messages and associated properties from IoT Hub.
+ [Receive cloud-to-device messages](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messages-c2d) | &radic; | Receive cloud-to-device messages and associated properties from IoT Hub.
- [Device Twins](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-device-twins) | &#x1443; | IoT Hub persists a device twin for each device that you connect to IoT Hub.
+ [Device Twins](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-device-twins) | &radic; | IoT Hub persists a device twin for each device that you connect to IoT Hub.
 The device can perform operations like get twin document, subscribe to desired property updates.
- [Direct Methods](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-direct-methods) | &#x1443; | IoT Hub gives you the ability to invoke direct methods on devices from the cloud.
+ [Direct Methods](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-direct-methods) | &radic; | IoT Hub gives you the ability to invoke direct methods on devices from the cloud.
- [DPS - Device Provisioning Service](https://docs.microsoft.com/azure/iot-dps/) | &#x1443; | This SDK supports connecting your device to the Device Provisioning Service via, for example, [individual enrollment](https://docs.microsoft.com/azure/iot-dps/concepts-service#enrollment) using an [X.509 leaf certificate](https://docs.microsoft.com/azure/iot-dps/concepts-security#leaf-certificate).
+ [DPS - Device Provisioning Service](https://docs.microsoft.com/azure/iot-dps/) | &radic; | This SDK supports connecting your device to the Device Provisioning Service via, for example, [individual enrollment](https://docs.microsoft.com/azure/iot-dps/concepts-service#enrollment) using an [X.509 leaf certificate](https://docs.microsoft.com/azure/iot-dps/concepts-security#leaf-certificate).
  Protocol | MQTT | The Azure SDK for Embedded C supports only MQTT.
- Retry Policies | &#x1443;* | The Azure SDK for Embedded C provides guidelines for retries, but actual retries should be handled by the application.
+ Retry Policies | &radic;* | The Azure SDK for Embedded C provides guidelines for retries, but actual retries should be handled by the application.
- [Plug and Play](https://docs.microsoft.com/en-us/azure/iot-pnp/overview-iot-plug-and-play) | :heavy_multiplication_x: | IoT Plug and Play Preview enables solution developers to integrate devices with their solutions without writing any embedded code.
+ [Plug and Play](https://docs.microsoft.com/en-us/azure/iot-pnp/overview-iot-plug-and-play) | &times; | IoT Plug and Play Preview enables solution developers to integrate devices with their solutions without writing any embedded code.

 ## Examples